-Generally, Pennsylvania prohibits consumption of alcohol and drugs, as well as possession of open containers of alcohol in motor vehicles.
+Generally, Pennsylvania prohibits the consumption of alcohol and drugs, as well as possession of open containers of alcohol in motor vehicles.
 However, there are exceptions allowing passengers to drink alcohol and have open containers of alcohol in certain types of vehicles.
 This article provides an overview of Pennsylvania's open container law, exceptions, and the penalties for violating the law.

 Pennsylvania's open container law makes it unlawful for a driver or passenger in a motor vehicle located on a highway to: